18vaa/Tableau_Practice/README.md

-# Tableau_Practice
+# Tableau Practice
-Practicing some Tableau features on predefined datasets
+Practicing some Tableau features on predefined datasets such as a FIFA Player Database